hphelion/documentation/cli.windows.2.compute.md

 ##Navigation## {#Navigation}

 To execute commands in Windows PowerShell, first open a Windows PowerShell window; under the Start menu, it is typically under `All Programs > Accessories > Windows PowerShell`.
 Select the shell appropriate to your system, either the 64-bit or 32-bit version.
-Enter the HP Cloud Services CLI by entering:
+Enter the HP Helion Public Cloud Services CLI by entering:

     PS C:\> cd HPCS: